Storyals Storyals Logo

 5. Be in control of your information

-If you share files using OneDrive for Business or SharePoint in Microsoft 365, they are visible to people that you have given permissions.
-If they do a search on a specific keyword contained in your document, they will be able to see it in the search result.
+If you share files using OneDrive for Business or SharePoint in Microsoft 365, they are visible to people that you have given permission to.
+If they do a search for a specific keyword contained in your document, they will be able to see it in the search result.
 They can also search for you as a person to see the information that you have shared.
-Intelligent tools in Microsoft 365 such as Delve further simplifies for people to find information relevant to them (if they have relevant permissions to see).
+Intelligent tools in Microsoft 365 such as Delve further simplifies people to find information relevant to them (if they have relevant permissions to see).

 Remember that you are always in control of your information.
 At any time, you can change the permission settings for a document to limit who has access to it.